AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Get Header for Identity Providers`

-Get header for Identity Providers to get the total number of Identity Providers.
+Get header for identity providers to get the total number of identity providers.

 ### Request